Choosing a Sleeping Bag – Complete Guide to Temperature, Materials & Seasons

 For sub-zero temperatures and harsher climates

-Provides maximum warmth with minimal packing
+Provides maximum warmth with minimal bulk

 A sleeping bag works best as part of a complete sleeping system:

-A good sleeping pad provides more warmth than many people think
+A good sleeping pad provides more warmth than many people think.

 A down jacket or an extra layer can increase the comfort temperature

-A sleeping bag/liner can provide extra warmth or protect the sleeping bag from wear and tear
+A sleeping bag/liner can provide extra warmth or protect the sleeping bag from wear and tear.